-From news reports, we are bombarded by signals of distress of toxic wastes, famines and expiring species, of wars and climate change.
-Never have so many systems vital to the earth’s habitability been out of equilibrium simultaneously.
+We are bombarded by signals of distress of toxic wastes, famines and expiring species, of wars and climate change from news reports.
+Yet, never have so many systems vital to the earth’s habitability been out of equilibrium simultaneously.
 So why not awaken to the urgency of this global challenge?

 Behaving ‘sustainably’ translates thought into action, world views into movements.
 The cultural transformation demands that each country, community, household and individual involves new ways of looking at the world and how we walk on the surface of this amazing planet.

-Permaculture principles can give us the tools, a way to get from here to there.
+Permaculture principles can give us a pathway, to get from here to there.
 Remembering if you have a problem, see how you can transform it into something positive.
-Develop new ideas, remembering Albert Einstein’s words “ In the middle of difficulty lies opportunity” or, as Bill Mollison once said, “You haven’t got an excess of slugs, you’ve got a duck deficiency”.
+Develop new ideas, recognising Albert Einstein’s words “ In the middle of difficulty lies opportunity” or, as Bill Mollison once said, “You haven’t got an excess of slugs, you’ve got a duck deficiency”.

 Enjoyed the article?
 Share and spread the word 🙂